njang/autoConcierge/README.md

 ## User group 3: service drivers

-See the job board showing all arranged services including date/time of service, pick-up location and destination

 # Wireframes

 # Technology used

+- Python/Django: back-end support
+- Materialize UI: mobile-first front-end design
 - Google Maps API - used to show on the map (a) the participating service shops, (b) display the location of the parked car upon pick up and return.
-- NHTSA Vehicle API - used to as selectable choices when user adds their vehicle to the profiles
+- Car Query API - used to as selectable choices when user adds their vehicle to the profiles
+- Twitter API - used to announce service driver needed, etc.

 # References
 Icon made by ([Freepik](https://www.flaticon.com/authors/freepik)) from www.flaticon.com - Automotiles pack ([link](https://www.flaticon.com/packs/automobiles))